 Research conducted under the direction of St. Michael's Hospital in Toronto and the Hospital for Sick Children (SickKids), showed that the protein ID1 plays a crucial role in the emergence and growth of the tumor, as well as the impact on the patient's response to chemotherapy.
 ID1 - a protein that holds the other genes on the activation or repression by binding to their activators or inhibitors.
 In their work, scientists found that ID1 helps maintain glioblastoma cancer stem cells, making them less susceptible to treatment.

-Scientists have discovered that when "off» ID1 protein in laboratory models and human cells, glioblastoma development slowed.
+Scientists have discovered that the "off" ID1 protein in laboratory models and human cells, slowed the development of glioblastoma.
 "Shutting down" protein was performed using CRISPR technology or drug conventionally used for the treatment of psychosis and Tourette's syndrome - pimozide.
 Command also discovered that the protein disabling reduced tumor resistance to chemotherapy.

 Glioblastoma - aggressive form of brain cancer, which is about 15% of all primary brain tumors.
 It is difficult to treat.
 Therapy usually involves a combination of several approaches, but currently there is no effective treatment.
 The median survival with glioblastoma is less than two years.